intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

 The workflow executes as follows
 1) The Pipeline triggers Quantization Aware Training of an NLP model from Hugging Face.
 The output of this container is the INT8 optimized model stored on a local/cloud storage.
 2) Once the model is generated, then inference applications can be deployed with one of the following APIs
-    i) Inference using Hugging Face API with Optimum Onnxruntime OpenVINO™ Execution Provider ii) Inference using Hugging Face API  with Optimum-Intel iii) Deploy the model using OpenVINO™ Model Server and send in grpc requests
+   i) Inference using Hugging Face API  with Optimum-Intel ii) Deploy the model using OpenVINO™ Model Server and send in grpc requests
+ iii) Inference using Hugging Face API with Optimum Onnxruntime OpenVINO™ Execution Provider

 ## Project Structure
 ```
 ├──quantization_aware_training - Training related scripts
-├──openvino_optimum_inference - Hugging Face API inference + Optimum-Intel with Openvino
+├──openvino_optimum_inference - Hugging Face API inference with Optimum Intel
 ├──onnxovep_optimum_inference - Hugging Face API with Optimum Onnxruntime OpenVINO™ Execution Provider
 ├──openvino_inference - Inference using OpenVINO™ Model Server
 ├── helmchart